 Radiologs

 To validate this feature, the device was taken on a drive-test through the city, with the application running in the background.
-Radiologs records were already been tested, but to catch events like active roaming, handovers or cell reselections it was needed to travel with the device.
-For this test, it was taken radiologs with a periodicity of 20 seconds.
+Radiologs records were already tested, but to catch events like active roaming, handovers or cell reselections, there was the need to travel with the device.
+For this test radiologs were taken with a periodicity of 20 seconds.

 Figure 5.6 depicts a map view from the “radiologs history page” after the test drive execution, with many radiologs taken periodically.
 It is possible to see 178 radiologs that were registered during the tests.
 It is also possible to see, 16 events containing captured at different locations.
-Unfortunately, it was not possible to take a Mobile probe along with the Pocket to compare both results and events measured.
+Unfortunately, it was not possible to take a mobile probe along with the pocket probe to compare both results and events measured, because they were all being used for development.